RAII wrapper around an oveRTOS hardware watchdog timer.

 | | Watchdog (uint32_t timeout_ms) |

-| | Constructs and initialises the watchdog with the given timeout.
+| | Constructs the watchdog and tries to initialise it with the given timeout.

 |